Pembroke (novel): Characters

 Barney Thayer is the son of Deborah and Caleb Thayer.
 He is a central character of the novel, as his engagement to Charlotte Barnard sets the stage for the story.
 Barney is a very stubborn man, whose bullheadedness is the reason for his unhappiness throughout the novel.
 In the novel, Barney develops a hunched-back, which is a symbol of the inner turmoil he experiences while being separated from Charlotte.

 Charlotte Barnard is the daughter of Sarah and Cephas Barnard.
 She is a proud and stubborn character, taking after the personality of her father more than that of her mother.
 Charlotte seems to always be aware of other people's suffering, particularly of Barney's.
 Her actions often do not fit in with what is expected of a female at the time.

 Caleb Thayer is Barney's father.
 Caleb is a meek man, often reminiscent of a child.
 He does not hold the typical place of the patriarchal father, and instead allows his wife, Deborah, to rule the house.
 Caleb is sympathetic to his children and the harshness they endure from their mother.

 Deborah Thayer is Barney's mother.
 A harsh, stern woman, she intimidates most of the townsfolk.
 She serves as the de facto family patriarch and rationalizes her harsh behavior through her religious motives.
 She brings about her own demise by her inability to sympathize with anyone and the responsibility she places on herself for the actions of her children.

 Rebecca Thayer is Barney's sister and the daughter of Caleb and Deborah.
 Rebecca is also stubborn and goes against the will of her mother when she continues to see William Berry.
 Rebecca plays the role of the "fallen woman" in the novel, as she begins in a place of respect and falls down the social ladder due to her premarital affair with William.

 Ephraim Thayer is the youngest son of Deborah and Caleb.
 He suffers from a heart ailment that prevents him from leading a normal childhood.
 Despite his mother's attempts to make him as religious as she is, Ephraim is just as rebellious as his siblings.

-Cephas Barnard is the husband of Sarah and father of Charlotte.
+Cephas Barnard is married to Sarah and father of Charlotte.
 Cephas is the reason behind the argument that ended Charlotte and Barney's engagement.
 Cephas fills the typical role of patriarchal father.
 He is known for holding strange views on the link between a person's spirit and the food he or she consumes.

-Sarah Barnard is the wife of Cephas and mother of Charlotte.
+Sarah Barnard is married to Cephas and mother of Charlotte.
 She is a dramatic woman, who is easily made anxious or overly emotional.
 She performs the typical housewife role and believes in everything Cephas does and says.